Here are explanations for the different terms you may encounter when setting up your custom domain:

 A subdomain is connected to your root domain with a prefix, which comes before your root domain.
 For example, in the URL store.tradegecko.com, tradegecko.com is the root domain and store is the subdomain.
 Using subdomains can help to organize your website and make it easier for visitors to find the information that they need.

 Domain Name Servers (DNS) Records

 DNS records are files that tell the DNS server which IP address each domain is associated with, and how to handle requests sent to each domain.
-There are 2 records that you might need to edit for your TradeGecko B2B eCommerce store - TXT record and CNAME record.
+There are 2 records that you might need to edit for your TradeGecko B2B eCommerce platform - TXT record and CNAME record.